4d/docs/docs/FormObjects/formObjects_overview.md

 This paragraph details the principles concerning the use and configuration of Web Area type objects in the Form editor.
 For more information about programmed management of these objects, refer to the [Web Area](https://doc.4d.com/4Dv17R5/4D/17-R5/Web-Area.201-4127095.en.html) commands in the [4D Language Reference](https://doc.4d.com/4Dv17R5/4D/17-R5/4D-Language-Reference.100-4127072.en.html).

-Also note that the use of Web areas is subject to several rules which are described in the [Notes about use of Web Areas](https://doc.4d.com/4Dv17R5/4D/17-R5/Programmed-management-of-Web-Areas.300-4127635.en.html#37137) section of the [4D Language Reference](https://doc.4d.com/4Dv17R5/4D/17-R5/4D-Language-Reference.100-4127072.en.html).
+Also note that the use of web areas is subject to several rules which are described in the [Notes about use of Web Areas](https://doc.4d.com/4Dv17R5/4D/17-R5/Programmed-management-of-Web-Areas.300-4127635.en.html#37137) section of the [4D Language Reference](https://doc.4d.com/4Dv17R5/4D/17-R5/4D-Language-Reference.100-4127072.en.html).

 #### 4D Write Pro

 4D Write Pro offers 4D users an advanced word-processing tool, fully integrated with your 4D database.
 Using 4D Write Pro, you can write pre-formatted emails and/or letters containing images, a scanned signature, formatted text and placeholders for dynamic variables.
 You can also create invoices or reports dynamically, including formatted text and images.

-The key features of the product are:
+The key features of 4D Write Pro are:

 *	4D Write compatibility: a 4D Write Pro object can open and convert legacy 4D Write documents while supporting most of their specific properties.
 *	Word processing: a 4D Write Pro object embedded in a form provides standard word-processing features, including text and style manipulation, image insertion, import and export, and much more.